Uniformed Services University of the Health Sciences

 Graduate Student Teaching: Foundations of Cognitive Behavioral Therapy; Clinical Psychology Skills; Case Seminar; Psychopathology (Lecture on Mood Disorders); Health Psychology (Seminar on Suicide in the Medically Ill; Psychiatric Comorbidity and Medical Conditions).

-Mentoring: Dr. Holloway is currently supervising 6 Clinical Psychology Ph.D. students, 3 Postdoctoral Fellows, and 2 licensed Psychologists in research and clinical work.
+Mentoring: Dr. Holloway is currently supervising 7 Clinical Psychology Ph.D. students, 1 Postdoctoral Fellow, 2 licensed Psychologists, as well as a number of professional junior colleagues in research and clinical work.
 Furthermore, she serves as a clinical advisor for other Ph.D. students and is one of the three core faculty supervisors for Case Conference.
 As the Internship Coordinator, Dr. Holloway mentors doctoral students in the process of securing an APA-approved internship site.

-Ireland, R., Ghahramanlou-Holloway, M., & Brown, D. G. (in press).
+Ireland, R., Ghahramanlou-Holloway, M., & Brown, D. G. (2013).
 Ongoing efforts to address the public health problem of military suicide within the United States Department of Defense.
-In J. Amara & A. Hendricks, (Ed.), Military medical care: From predeployment to post-separation.
+In J. Amara & A. Hendricks, (Eds.), Military health care: From pre-deployment to post-separation.
 Abingdon: Routledge.

-Ghahramanlou-Holloway, M., & Balakar, J. (in press).
+Ghahramanlou-Holloway, M., & Balakar, J. (2013).
 Treating Veterans and military families.
-In G. P. Koocher, J. Norcross, & B. Greene (Eds.), Psychologist' desk reference 3rd edition.
+In G. P. Koocher, J. Norcross, & B. Greene (Eds.), Psychologists' desk reference: Third edition.
 New York: Oxford University Press.